Former Exclusive Home of 'UnderCurrent - Can You Break The Cycle' - Now available of Royal-Road and Scribble-Hub

 I'll bet it's all just an ad-campaign for Netflix's next Tv show."

-Kris's expression gradually fell to one of a simmering rage that was unsuited to her young face - As thought Dave had just insulted her personally in some fashion.
+Kris's expression gradually fell to one of a simmering rage that was unsuited to her young face - As though Dave had just insulted her personally in some fashion.

 Sweeping her long blond hair aside she lay into Dave's ignorance;

-"Your such a dolt David, not everything has to be some stupid conspiracy theory, the book is sanctioned by the Queen.
-Her highness, how can that be fake?
+"Your such a dolt David, not everything has to be some stupid conspiracy theory, the book was sanctioned by the King.
+His highness, how can that be fake?

-It's about fighting fate and romance and sacrifice, and, and --"
+It's all about fighting fate and romance and sacrifice, and, and --"